 P.S.
 As many of these picnic spots are in parks, follow NParks’ guidelines on do’s and don’ts to ensure a pleasant experience for everyone.

-Start with checking the weather, and if there are shelters nearby in case of wet weather.
+Start by checking the weather, and if there are shelters nearby in case of wet weather.
 Or, bring an umbrella or poncho and consider getting waterproof picnic mats and containers.

 Bring mosquito repellents – there are patches, wristbands, sprays, and creams you can get.
-Those who are planning to eat during the picnic can also pack dry and wet tissues and hand sanitisers.
+Those planning to eat during the picnic can also pack dry and wet tissues, as well as hand sanitisers.

 You are allowed to have picnics outdoors, as long as the area is not cordoned off.
 There may be “do not sit” or “do not step on grass” signs, so remember to look out for those when choosing your spot.